University-at-Buffalo-SEDS/sedsprintf_2026/README.md

 - A function to handle local data endpoints (e.g. logging to console, writing to file, sending over radio, etc.)
   (Note: each local endpoint needs its own function)

-The library also provides helpers to convert the telemetry data into strings for logging purposes. the library also handles the serialization and deserialization of the telemetry data.
+Sedsprintf_rs also provides helpers to convert the telemetry data into strings for logging purposes.
+The library also handles the serialization and deserialization of the telemetry data.

-The library is platform-agnostic and can be used on any platform that supports Rust.
+Sedsprintf_rs is platform-agnostic and can be used on any platform that supports Rust.
 The library is primarily designed to be used in embedded systems and used by a C program, but can also be used in desktop applications and other rust codebases.

-This library also supports python bindings via pyo3. to use you need maturin installed to build the python package.
+Sedsprintf_rs also supports python bindings via pyo3. to use you need maturin installed to build the python package.

 The size of the header in a serialized packet is around 20 bytes (the size will change based on the total number of endpoints in your system and the length of the sender string), so a packet containing three floats is 32 bytes total.
 This small size makes it ideal for use in low bandwidth environments.

+---

 ## Building